 New DIY grill screen

 I’m sure that I’ll get some safety-related questions on this, so I’m going to first put up the disclaimer that it’s recommended that you not put “anything combustible” near a grill for at least 10 feet.
 Got it?
 You make your own choices here, people.
 But my patio doesn’t even extend out from my house by 10 feet, and I’m not putting the grill in the dirt.
 After a summer of seeing the ugly propane tank from the front side next to the deck, I decided to do something about it.

 My solution was to build myself a little screen to run parallel to the grill.
 It’s mounted on two metal rods that screw into the back and were then hammered into the ground.
 There’s a good amount of space between it and the grill usually, but it doesn’t really look like it from this photo because the grill cover is on and we were moving things around while putting it in place.

 I chose to paint it with some high-heat paint (the same as you would use to paint a grill) and then cover over the front-facing side with the same black paint color as I’m using in the rest of the yard.
 This way, my propane tank isn’t as much of an eyesore when the grill is in use.
+A propane privacy fence, if you will.
 I love it!

 New color for the scrap wood garden bench

 The scrap wood bench got the same treatment as the first two Adirondack chairs: spray paint, then painted over with the new color.
 I want to eventually build about 4 more of these to go in between each of the Adirondack chairs since they can be both a table surface and extra seating when needed.